Adam Hinojosa: Personal life

 Before entering politics, Hinojosa graduated from the Del Mar Regional Police Academy in 1999 but chose to join his family's business instead of pursuing law enforcement.

 Hinojosa is also a musician and plays piano, saxophone, and bass guitar.
 He performed in a cover band in his twenties and remains active in music as a hobby.
 He married his wife, Victoria, in February 2020.
 They have four children.

+Hinojosa's wife, Victoria, is the Republican nominee for District 2 of the Texas State Board of Education in the 2026 election.